jacksteamdev/runtime-messaging-example/README.md

 Chrome Extension browser action badges can only be modified from the Extension background page, so we need a way to communicate **from** the content script **to** the background page.
 We can use Chrome Runtime Messaging to accomplish this.

 The Chrome Runtime Messaging API can [be confusing to use](https://stackoverflow.com/questions/20077487/chrome-extension-message-passing-response-not-sent#comment64245056_20077854), so we'll make it easier to use by wrapping our own code around it.
-If you want to follow along, [I've pushed this entire example project to GitHub.](https://github.com/jacksteamdev/runtime-messaging-example)
+If you want to follow along, [I've pushed the entire example source code up to GitHub.](https://github.com/jacksteamdev/runtime-messaging-example)

 ## Sending a message from a content script